Last Updated: 4/16/2021

-Learn more about the National Letter of Intent updates and how they impact the class of 2020—and beyond—below.
+Learn more about the National Letter of Intent updates, current Signing Periods for the class of 2021 below and how they impacted the class of 2020 below.

 - Do all student-athletes have to sign the NLI?